Theta-term in Russian Doll Model: phase structure, quantum metric and BPS multifractality: RDM, vortex strings and BPS fractality in SQCD.

-Now compare the BA equations for the vortex string (\ref{bae4}) and for the RDM model.
+To obtain the mapping of parameters in RDM and SQCD compare the BA equations for the vortex string (\ref{bae4}) and for the RDM model.

 First, remark that the sector with M vortex strings corresponds to the sector with M Cooper pairs in RDM.
-The parameters $\varepsilon_i$ correspond to the quark masses that are assumed to be real in RDM.
+The parameters $\varepsilon_i$ correspond to the 2d twisted masses that are assumed to be real in RDM.
 The twist in the RDM model $\tau_{RDM}$ is real, hence

 and we are at the strong coupling point in 4D SQCD.
 The $\theta$ parameters are related as follows,